lgmorand/hands-on-lab-agent-framework-on-azure/docs/workshop.md

 As you can see, you dynamically load the MCP Learn tool, without authentication for this one, as it's totally open, and create the agent using this tool.

-Then, let's create a sequential workflow that will first, call the MSLearnAgent and then the group of agents containing the IssueAnalyzerAgent and the GitHubAgent.
+Then, let's create a sequential workflow that will first, call the DocsAgent and then the group of agents containing the IssueAnalyzerAgent and the GitHubAgent.

 Let's first transform the workflow containing the IssueAnalyzerAgent and the GitHubAgent into an agent so it can be called inside another workflow.